UQComputingSociety/website/about.md

 </div>

 Our general committe members are

-- Rachel Catchpoole
+* Rachel Catchpoole
-- Ainsley Nand
+* Dragan Marjanovic
-- Dragan Marjanovic
+* Ainsley Nand

 ## Our Sponsors
 Lastly, a massive thank you to our sponsors who make the events at UQCS possible.